| 2005 |

 | 2015 |

-HCN3 protein localizes apically in proximal tubule and basolaterally in thick ascending limb of Henle in the rat kidney.
-High-potassium and potassium-deficient diets differentially regulate HCN3 protein abundance in cortex and outer medulla, with no effect from sodium-deficient diet. |
+HCN3 protein is localized apically in proximal tubules and basolaterally in the thick ascending limb of Henle in the rat kidney.
+High-potassium and potassium-deficient diets differentially regulate HCN3 protein abundance in the outer medulla and cortex, suggesting HCN3 contributes to renal Na+/K+ and acid-base homeostasis. |

 Histochemistry and cell biology |